12 Songs (Randy Newman album): Critical reception

 12 Songs received positive reviews from contemporary critics.
 According to Keith Phipps from The A.V.
 Club, Newman "began to gather a following beyond critics and fellow songwriters" with the album.
-Rolling Stone magazine's Bruce Grimes gave it a rave review when it was released, hailing the album as "the full emergence of a leading innovator in rock and roll".
+Rolling Stones Bruce Grimes gave it a rave review when it was released, hailing the album as "the full emergence of a leading innovator in rock and roll".
 In The Village Voice, Christgau called it the best record of 1970, finding the songwriting, production, and performances superior and "more accessible than the great-but-weird album that preceded it".

 Years later in Christgau's Record Guide: Rock Albums of the Seventies (1981), Christgau called 12 Songs "a perfect album".
 Deming later said it was Newman's "first great album, and ... still one of his finest moments on record."
 Yahoo!
 Music's Dave DiMartino observed some of Newman's "best-known earlier material" on the album, which he felt featured "a stellar trio of guitarists, including Ry Cooder, Clarence White and (The Beau Brummels) Ron Elliott."
 Mojo commended Newman for replacing "the orchestra with an Americana rock rhythm section", while writing that "the more conventional presentation found Newman a college audience attuned to his wry singularity".

 In 2000 it was voted number 691 in Colin Larkin's All Time Top 1000 Albums.

 In 2003, 12 Songs was ranked number 354 on Rolling Stones list of the 500 greatest albums of all time, and at 356 in a 2012 revised list.
 Rob Sheffield, writing in The Rolling Stone Album Guide (2004), cited it as the moment "where Newman got loose as a rock & roller, ditching the complex orchestrations for a bluesy, easy-swinging satire of America".